Virginia Tech® home

 Estimated Meals $500 $500

-Once a student has committed to RSAP, the student will be responsible for program costs based on the following schedule.
+Once a student has committed to participate in the program, the program fee will be due on the following schedule:

 Scholarship Opportunities